Strawberry Shortcake Biscuits

 Storage and Reheating Tips

-2. What can I use instead of whipped cream?
-Try Greek yogurt, vanilla ice cream, or coconut whipped cream for a twist.
+5. What can I use instead of whipped cream?
+You can use Greek yogurt, vanilla ice cream, or a dairy-free whipped topping.

 Recommended